ali9itani/buddypress-activity-social-share/readme.txt

 == Frequently Asked Questions ==

+= Does This plugin requires BuddyPress =
+Yes, It needs you to have BuddyPress installed and activated.

-= Required Plugins =
+= Where Do I Ask for support? =
-BuddyPress is required plugin for activity share

-= Do you offer paid support and custom development? = Yes, we also offer paid support and customer development,Please visit [wbcomdesigns](http://wbcomdesigns.com/) for any query related to plugin and custom development.
+Please visit [wbcomdesigns] (http://wbcomdesigns.com/) for any query related to plugin and Buddypress.

 == Screenshots ==

 1. It is displaying default social services under share button after activation screenshot-1.png
 2. It is displaying default plugin setting and enabled services in admin setting page after activation screenshot-2.png
+3. This screenshot shows share button for non-logged in site visitors and corresponds to screenshot-3.png.

 == Changelog ==
+= 1.0.2 =
+* Third Version.
+= 1.0.1 =
+* Second Version.
 = 1.0.0 =
 * first version.
+= 1.0.0 =
+* JS fixes for BP 2.7.